jimmoffet/ai-sandbox/README.md

 At that point, the user should be able to open the vscode command pallete, search for ssh, and see "my-new-ai-sandbox" show up.
 Once they click and the connection completes, they should be able to see the file system in the vscode sidebar and run the notebooks we've put there.

 I think that'd be a great start!
-We can worry about devcontainers later.
+We can worry about devcontainers and fancy reusability later.
 #
 ## Creating SSH Key Pair during Cloudformation Deploy
 To create a key pair using AWS CloudFormation